aquilesC/aquiles.me/content/Crossing the Chasm.md

 If you focus on a niche (see: [[market type]]), a [[minimum viable product]] can be enough to target innovators and early adopters.
 Word-of-mouth will lead the communication efforts.

+[[segmenting a market]] is crucial to identify at which stage you are, how big the chasm is, and where you think you should be going.